lmao420blazeit/MMA-UFC-Dataset/README.md

 As we can see from the graph and the Mann Kendall Test, leg kicks are indeed becoming popular among fighers in UFC.
 This can be explained by the anatomical reasons listed above.

+## Limitations

+The way UFC classifies leg hits is not our definition of leg kicks.
+UFC classifies every attack below the waste as a leg hit whereas we consider leg to leg contact from the femur below although it would ideally be interesting to see the tibialis nerve region hit and shin to shin.
+Nonetheless, since this data is impossible to collect we considered leg hits (broadly speaking).

 # References

 <a id="1">[1]</a>